layervault/dn_api/13_Comments.md

 #### Upvoting a Comment

 This call will upvote a comment on behalf of the current user.
-It returns the comment that was upvoted, with an updated `upvotes_count`.
+It returns the comment that was upvoted, with an updated `vote_count`.

  Definition